zkVerify/zkverify-docs/docs/architecture/08-VFlow/03-VFY-Bridging/01-token-teleport.md

 ![alt_text](./img/dest_para.png)

-- `v5` as `dest: XcmVersionedLocation` from the scroll-down menu.
+- For `dest: XcmVersionedLocation` select `V5` from the scroll-down menu.
 New fields will pop-up.
 Let's set:
-    - `parents` as `1`
+    - For `parents` input `1`
-    - `interior` as `Here` from the scroll-down menu.
+    - For `interior` select `Here` from the scroll-down menu.
 Then new fields will appear.
 Let's set:

 #### Beneficiary